Can you freeze cottage cheese? – nowadays it is one of the popular questions among cheese lovers.

 What is cottage cheese?

-Cottage cheese is a type of cheese that is made from curdled milk.
-It has a mild flavor and a creamy texture.
+Cottage cheese is a fresh cheese made from curdled milk.
+It has a mild flavor and a creamy, heterogeneous, soupy texture.

 Also Read: